node-red/cookbook.nodered.org/http/set-query-string.md

 {: .flow}
 {% endraw %}

 The <code class="node">Inject</code> node generates a query string that is to be sent in the URL.
-The <code class="node">Change</code> node changes this to `msg.query` which is substituted in the mustache template in the HTTP Request node URL property configured as:
+The <code class="node">Change</code> node changes this to `msg.query` which is substituted in the mustache template in the <code class="node">HTTP Request</code> node URL property configured as shown:

 {% raw %}
 ~~~text